The-I-In-Team/pokeunder/README.md

 It is important to note, however, that the acronym for Experience Points has been changed from EXP to XP.

-Trainer stats are as followed.:
+Trainer stats are as followed:

 HP - How much health you have.